-We estimated the prevalence of intake inadequacy, also known as summary exposure value (SEV), using the probability method23 as implemented in the nutriR package.28 The probability method compares intake distributions against a continuous relative risk curve with a value of 1 at low intakes, 0.5 at the average intake requirement, and 0 at large intakes.
-These risk curves are defined based on the cumulative normal distribution described by the average requirement and its standard deviation.
-We used the harmonized average requirements (ARs) provided by Allen et al.24 as the average requirements for this analysis (Figure S6).
-We assumed a coefficient of variation of 0.25 for the requirement of vitamin B12 and 0.10 for the requirement of all other distributions based on the recommendation of Renwick et al.29.
+We estimated the prevalence of intake inadequacy, also known as summary exposure value (SEV), using the probability method25 as implemented in the nutriR package.31 The probability method compares intake distributions against a continuous relative risk curve with a value of 1 at low intakes, 0.5 at the average intake requirement, and 0 at large intakes (Figure 1C).
+These risk curves are defined based on the cumulative normal distribution described by the average requirement and its standard deviation (Figure 1B).
+We used the harmonized age- and sex-specific average requirements (ARs) provided by Allen et al.24 as the average requirements for this analysis (Figure S5).
+We assumed a coefficient of variation (CV) of 0.25 for the requirement of vitamin B12 and 0.10 for the requirement of all other distributions based on the recommendation of Renwick et al.32.
+The CV is used to derive the standard deviation of the requirement distribution.

-We specified country-specific ARs for zinc and iron based on dietary factors that inhibit or enhance their absorption (Figure S7 & S8).
-First, phytate inhibits zinc and iron absorption,30 which means that ARs for zinc and iron increase with higher phytate intakes.24 Second, non-dairy animal-source food consumption enhances iron absorption,31 which means that ARs for iron decrease with higher non-dairy animal-source food (ASF) intakes.24 We derived country-specific ARs for zinc based on average country-level estimates of phytate intake from Wessels and Brown32 (Figure S9) by linearly interpolating between the lowest AR and lowest phytate intake and the highest AR and highest phytate intake within each age-sex group (Figure S7).
+We further specified country-specific ARs for zinc and iron based on dietary factors that inhibit or enhance their absorption (Figure S6 & S7).
+First, phytate inhibits zinc and iron absorption,33 which means that ARs for zinc and iron increase with higher phytate intakes.24 Second, non-dairy animal-source food consumption enhances iron absorption,34 which means that ARs for iron decrease with higher non-dairy animal-source food (ASF) intakes.24 While calcium absorption is also impacted by dietary factors such as phytate, oxalate, and dairy intake, we were unable to account for these impacts given a lack of data on global oxalate intakes, which are the dominant factors impacting calcium absorption.35

-We derived country-specific ARs for iron accounting for the joint impacts of phytate and non-dairy ASF on iron absorption using a procedure similar to Beal et al.8 First, we scaled the country-level phytate intakes (Figure S9) between 0 and 1, where 0 indicates low iron absorption (high phytate intake) and 1 indicates high absorption (low phytate intake).
-Then, we scaled country-level estimates of non-dairy ASF intakes (i.e., sum of seafood, processed meat, unprocessed red meat, and egg intakes–note that the GDD excludes unprocessed poultry meat, which is why we have excluded it from the iron bioavailability algorithm; Table S2; Figure S10) from the GDD19 between 0 and 1, where 0 indicates low iron absorption (low non-dairy ASF intake) and 1 indicates high absorption (high non-dairy ASF intake).
-Next, we averaged these two indicators to create a single absorption index, where lower values indicate lower absorption and higher values indicate higher absorption, and scaled these averages between 5% and 16% absorption, the range of real-world iron absorption levels24 (Figure S11).
-Finally, we derived the absorption-specific ARs by linearly interpolating between the ARs specified by Allen et al.24 (Figure S8).
+We derived country-specific ARs for zinc based on average country-level estimates of phytate intake from Wessels and Brown36 (Figure S8) by linearly interpolating between the lowest AR and lowest phytate intake and the highest AR and highest phytate intake within each age-sex group (Figure S6).
+We derived country-specific ARs for iron accounting for the joint impacts of phytate and non-dairy ASF on iron absorption using a procedure similar to Beal et al.10 First, we scaled the country-level phytate intakes (Figure S8) between 0 and 1, where 0 indicates low iron absorption (high phytate intake) and 1 indicates high absorption (low phytate intake).
+Then, we scaled country-level estimates of non-dairy ASF intakes (i.e., sum of seafood, processed meat, unprocessed red meat, and egg intakes; unprocessed poultry meat is excluded because it is not available in the GDD; Table S2; Figure S9) from the GDD20 between 0 and 1, where 0 indicates low iron absorption (low non-dairy ASF intake) and 1 indicates high absorption (high non-dairy ASF intake).
+Next, we averaged these two indicators to create a single absorption index, where lower values indicate lower absorption and higher values indicate higher absorption, and scaled these averages between 5% and 16% absorption, the range of real-world iron absorption levels24 (Figure S10).
+Finally, we derived the absorption-specific ARs by linearly interpolating between the ARs specified by Allen et al.24 (Figure S7).

 We calculated the number of people within each subnational group with inadequate intakes as the product of the number of people and prevalence of inadequate intakes in the group.